 Kyle Constable, Director of Membership and Digital Innovation

 Kyle is CT Mirror’s director of membership and digital innovation, overseeing the organization’s membership program, cultivating and providing services to members, and implementing marketing programs to grow CT Mirror readership and engagement.
 Kyle was previously a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
 He graduated from UConn with a bachelor’s degree in journalism in 2017.

-John is CT Mirror’s director of events and a well-known and highly-regarded radio personality and moderator who divides his time between CT Mirror and the NPR / PRI program Science Friday.
+John is a well-known and highly-regarded radio personality and moderator, who co-hosts our podcast Untold and Steady Habits.
+He also serves as Director of News and Audio for the public radio program Science Friday.
 Previously John was executive editor of the New England News Collaborative and the host of NEXT, a weekly program about New England.
 He also appeared weekly on The Wheelhouse, WNPR’s news roundtable program.
-His 25 years in public media also include serving as vice president of news for Connecticut Public Broadcasting Network, host of WNPR’s Where We Live, and regular fill-in host for the PRI program Science Friday in New York.
-He is also a regular moderator for political debates and moderated conversations at The Connecticut Forum , the Mark Twain House and Museum, The Harriet Beecher Stowe Center, The World Affairs Council of Connecticut and The Litchfield Jazz Festival.
+His nearly 30 years in public media also include serving as vice president of news for Connecticut Public Broadcasting Network, host of WNPR’s Where We Live, and as a regular moderator for political debates and moderated conversations at The Connecticut Forum, the Mark Twain House and Museum, The Harriet Beecher Stowe Center, The World Affairs Council of Connecticut and The Litchfield Jazz Festival.

 Gabby DeBenedictis, Audience Engagement Specialist